 - Children are given opportunities to read alone, with an adult, in groups and with a child from another age group

-- Guided Reading – Sharing a text in a smaller group, discussing their comprehension of the text layout, referring to the text to answer questions and justify opinions
+- Whole Class Reading – Sharing a text as a class, discussing their comprehension of the text layout, referring to the text to answer questions and justify opinions

 - Individual Reading – Children are heard read on an individual basis in KS1 and in KS2

-- Independent Reading – Children are given the opportunity to read independently wherever possible
+- Independent Reading – Children are given the opportunity to read independently daily

 - Reading for pleasure – children are given the opportunity to read a variety of materials which reflect their particular interests e.g. magazines, individual genres, specific authors, books that reflect personal hobbies etc.

 - Adults share their favourite children’s books with children